- ITS staff must comply with these policies.

 - Acceptable Use of ITS Core Image Workstations (DM-01) (Google Doc).
 Users of ITS core image workstations (MiWorkspace) are required to follow specific acceptable use practices to minimize the possibility of loss or unauthorized disclosure of PHI.

 - Business Associate Agreements (DM-02) (Google Doc).
 This policy describes the HIPAA compliance requirements for external providers of products and services that maintain or have access to PHI stored in ITS systems.

 - Email Communications Containing Protected Health Information (DM-03) (Google Doc).
-ITS staff cannot share institutional PHI via email unless there is a legitimate, approved business need and that email service is permitted by the Sensitive Regulated Data: Permitted and Restricted Uses Standard (DS-06).
+ITS staff cannot share institutional PHI via email unless there is a legitimate, approved business need and that email service is permitted by the Protected Health Information (HIPAA) guidelines.